 SOX Compliance for Private Companies

 While SOX technically applies to public companies, private companies face SOX-like requirements in three key scenarios: preparing for an IPO, being acquired by a public company, or having investors (PE firms, lenders) who require SOX-compliant controls.
 Building controls early avoids costly remediation at IPO.
+Even before any triggering event, certain SOX provisions — anti-fraud, whistleblower protection, document retention — apply to all companies engaging in securities activity.

 Penalty Range: Anti-fraud/whistleblower provisions: up to $1,000,000 fine; 10–20 years imprisonment